LCC-CIT/CS233JS-CourseMaterials/Labs/Lab05/Lab05_Instructions_MemeCreator.md

 ## Beta Version and Code Review

-- Post to the Beta Version forum
+- Share your repository with your lab partner
   - When your code is 75% complete, add your lab partner as a collaborator on your GitHub repository.
-  - Make a post in the Beta forum on Moodle letting your lab partner know you are ready for a code review.
+  - Let your lab partner know you are ready for a code review by posting your lab partner team's Discord channel.
-  - After your lab partner has made you a collaborator on their repository, do a code review for them using the code review form provided on Moodle.
+  - After your lab partner has made you a collaborator on their repository, do a code review for them using the [code review form](Lab05_CodeReviewForm.docx) provided.
-  - Give your lab partner a copy of the code review by posting it in the forum.
+  - Give your lab partner a copy of the code review by posting in your team's Discord channel.
 - Submit your code reivew to Moodle
   - Submit a copy of the code review you did to the Moodle Code Review assignment.

 ## Production Version

 - Publish to the CIT web server
   - Upload your completed web apps to [citstudent.lanecc.edu](http://citstudent.lanecc.edu).
-Test both apps on the web server.
+Test the app on the web server by opening it in a browser.

 - Submit the following to Moodle:

-  - Code review from your lab partner:
+  - Upload the code review from your lab partner:
     - Fill out the "Prod" column, entering yes for anything you fixed or completed.
     - Add screen shots for the web app showing[^1]:
       - Your folders and files in the VS Code file explorer and the terminal showing the webpack dev server running.
       - The app running on the Webpack dev server with the URL visible.

-  - Moodle Lab 5 Production Version assignment:  put the citstudent URLs for the web app in the online text.
+    - Put the citstudent URLs for the web app in the online text.

 ## Assessment